Programme

 The Prague Philharmonia

-In 1994, world-famous conductor Jiří Bělohlávek and a group of talented young musicians founded the Prague Chamber Philharmonic Orchestra.
-Its international success and expanding repertoire led the orchestra to change its name, first to the PKF–Prague Philharmonia, and now, in the 2024/2025 season, to the Prague Philharmonia.
+In 1994, the world-renowned conductor Jiří Bělohlávek, together with a group of talented young musicians, founded the Prague Chamber Philharmonic Orchestra.
+Its successes abroad and expanding repertoire led the orchestra to first change its name to PKF–Prague Philharmonia, and now, in the 2024/2025 season, it presents itself as the Prague Philharmonia.

-Over the last 30 years, the orchestra has gained esteem throughout the music world for its characteristic sound as well as for the focus of its repertoire – music by Joseph Haydn, Wolfgang Amadeus Mozart and Ludwig van Beethoven.
-Its core repertoire also includes music by Antonín Dvořák, Bedřich Smetana and their successors, as well as French and German composers ranging from Robert Schumann to Johannes Brahms and Maurice Ravel.
-20th-century compositions and new contemporary works are an integral part of its repertoire.
-The Prague Philharmonia retains its chamber character as well as its passionate commitment and attention to detail, although today its size places it between a chamber ensemble and a small symphony orchestra.
+Over the past 30 years, the orchestra has earned recognition across the musical world for its distinctive sound and its focused repertoire, which centres on the works of Joseph Haydn, W. A. Mozart, and Ludwig van Beethoven.
+Its core repertoire also includes music by Antonín Dvořák, Bedřich Smetana, and their successors, as well as French and German composers ranging from Robert Schumann to Johannes Brahms and Maurice Ravel.
+Twentieth-century compositions and contemporary works are also an integral part of its programming.
+The Prague Philharmonia retains its chamber character, as well as its passionate commitment and attention to detail, yet today it stands between a chamber ensemble and a small symphony orchestra in terms of size.

-Since its founding, the orchestra has been led by a number of renowned chief conductors, each of whom contributed to the development of the Prague Philharmonia’s distinctive sound.
-After Jiří Bělohlávek, Kaspar Zehnder assumed the role of chief conductor in 2005, followed by Jakub Hrůša in 2008.
-Since the beginning of the 2015/2016 season the orchestra has been led by French conductor Emmanuel Villaume.
+Since its founding, the orchestra has been led by a number of renowned chief conductors, each of whom has contributed in his own way to the development of the Prague Philharmonia’s distinctive sound.
+Following Jiří Bělohlávek, Kaspar Zehnder took over as chief conductor in 2005, followed by Jakub Hrůša in 2008.
+Since the beginning of the 2015/2016 season, the orchestra has been under the leadership of French conductor Emmanuel Villaume.

-The Prague Philharmonia has also performed with internationally famous soloists including Julian Rachlin, Martha Argerich, Yefim Bronfman, András Schiff, Gil Shaham, Isabelle Faust, Emmanuel Pahud, Luciano Pavarotti, Diana Damrau, Anna Netrebko, Plácido Domingo, Gautier Capuçon, Maxim Vengerov, Mischa Maisky, Juan Diego Flórez, Jonas Kaufmann and many others.
+The Prague Philharmonia has performed with internationally acclaimed soloists, including Julian Rachlin, Martha Argerich, Yefim Bronfman, András Schiff, Gil Shaham, Isabelle Faust, Emmanuel Pahud, Luciano Pavarotti, Diana Damrau, Anna Netrebko, Plácido Domingo, Gautier Capuçon, Maxim Vengerov, Mischa Maisky, Juan Diego Flórez, Jonas Kaufmann, and many others.

-The Prague Philharmonia has recorded more than 90 compact discs for prestigious international and Czech music labels (Deutsche Grammophon, Warner Classics, Sony Classical, Decca, EMI, Harmonia Mundi and Supraphon).
-Its recordings have garnered numerous prizes: the Gold Record RAC Canada in 2000, the Harmonie Award in 2001 and the Diapason d’Or in 2007.
-Its CD Héroïque with Bryan Hymel was nominated for the International Opera Award in 2016, and its CD Bohemian Rhapsody with Gábor Boldoczki was nominated for the International Classical Music Award (ICMA) in 2017.
-Its Ravel, Debussy & Bizet CD received excellent reviews from the London Sunday Times, Gramophone and BBC Music Magazine, which included it in its top 10 recordings of the week; its CD with acclaimed tenor Benjamin Bernheim for Deutsche Grammophon from November 2019 won the Opus Klassik Award and numerous accolades in the international press (e.g. the Diapason d’Or and Choc de Classica).
+The Prague Philharmonia's discography includes more than 90 recordings for prestigious international and Czech music labels, such as Deutsche Grammophon, Warner Classics, Sony Classical, Decca, EMI, Harmonia Mundi, and Supraphon.
+Its recordings have garnered numerous awards, including the Gold Record RAC Canada in 2000, the Harmonie Award in 2001, and the Diapason d’Or in 2007.
+The album Héroïque with Bryan Hymel was nominated for the International Opera Award in 2016, while Bohemian Rhapsody with Gábor Boldoczki received a nomination for the International Classical Music Award (ICMA) in 2017.
+Its Ravel, Debussy & Bizet recording received outstanding reviews from The Sunday Times, Gramophone, and BBC Music Magazine, which included it in its top 10 recordings of the week.
+The orchestra's collaboration with acclaimed tenor Benjamin Bernheim for Deutsche Grammophon in November 2019 won the Opus Klassik Award and received multiple accolades in the international press, including the Diapason d’Or and Choc de Classica.

-The orchestra has recently toured Japan, Germany, Italy, Turkey, France and Taiwan, and performed at the Musikverein in Vienna.
-Its 2023 recording for Deutsche Grammophon with tenor Jonathan Tetelman was well received, as was its recording of Penderecki’s compositions with the flutist Stathis Karapanos (Warner Classics).
+Most recently, the orchestra has toured Japan, Germany, Italy, Turkey, France, and Taiwan, and has performed at the Musikverein in Vienna.
+In 2023, it recorded an album for Deutsche Grammophon with tenor Jonathan Tetelman and a recording of works by Penderecki with flutist Stathis Karapanos for Warner Classics.

 Orchestral Academy of the Prague Philharmonia